wp-plugins/eg-delicious-sync/readme.txt

 	* PHP 4.3
 	* PHP curl module installed option (activated in most of PHP platforms)

+The next release of the plugin will run only with WordPress 2.7 and higher.

 = Installation =

 * The plugin is available for download on the WordPress repository,
 * Once downloaded, uncompress the file eg-delicious-wp-sync.zip,
 * Copy or upload the uncompressed files in the directory wp-content/plugins in your WordPress platform